 Associate Professor Cherry Koh

 A/Prof Cherry Koh is an academic colorectal surgeon with an interest in surgical outcomes and advanced colorectal cancers.
 She is the Associate Professor of Surgical Outcomes at The University of Sydney and is a director at the Surgical Outcomes Research Centre (SOuRCe) at Royal Prince Alfred Hospital.
 A/Prof Koh oversees the numerous research projects emanating from SOuRCe especially those that are from the Pelvic Exenteration Program and the database for peritoneal surface malignancy (PREMIER), in addition to managing her own research projects that focus on improving patient outcomes.
 A/Prof Koh has particular interests in surgical outcomes and in advanced gastrointestinal malignancies.
 She is an investigator on a number of important randomised trials in this field.
-Two of these have received substantial funding including the PRIORITY Trial which has been successfully awarded NHMRC funding and the HyNOva Trial which has received MRFF funding.
+Two of these have received substantial funding including the NHMRC-funded PRIORITY Trial, the MRFF-funded HyNOva Trial and the MRFF-funded PRIORITY-CONNECT 2 Trial.

 The PRIORITY Trial is a randomised trial looking at the value of pre-op optimisation in reducing postoperative surgical morbidity in patients undergoing surgery for an advanced gastrointestinal malignancy while the HyNOva Trial is a trial comparing hyperthermic versus normothermic intra-peritoneal chemotherapy in patients with stage III epithelial ovarian cancer undergoing cytoreductive surgery.
 The ReLaPSeD Trial is the third trial which is currently underway looking at the value of laparoscopy in early diagnosis of peritoneal recurrence after curative treatment of high-risk colorectal cancer.